-Today’s tight credit environment has constrained mortgage lending and is disproportionately affecting African American and Hispanic households.
+Today’s tight credit environment constrained mortgage lending and is disproportionately affecting black and Hispanic households.
 As a result, these communities have found it harder to take advantage of the low home prices and interest rates that followed the housing market crash, missing an important opportunity to build wealth through homeownership.

-The volume of lending overall and to different racial and ethnic groups fluctuated greatly over the course of the boom and bust, according to records released under the Home Mortgage Disclosure Act.
-African American and Hispanic borrowers took out a greater share of mortgages as housing prices neared their peak, arguably the worst time to take out a loan.
-Then, as prices began to drop and buying a home became more affordable, tightened credit standards left many from these same communities unable to obtain or refinance a loan.
-From 2005 to 2012, the share of loans made to African American and Hispanic households dropped from 23 percent to just 12 percent.
+The volume of lending overall and to different racial and ethnic groups fluctuated during the boom and bust, according to records released under the Home Mortgage Disclosure Act.
+Black and Hispanic borrowers took out a greater share of mortgages as housing prices neared their peak, arguably the worst time to take out a loan.
+As prices dropped and buying a home became more affordable, tightened credit standards left many from these same communities unable to obtain or refinance a loan.
+From 2005 to 2015, the share of loans made to black and Hispanic households dropped from 23 percent to 16 percent.

 While this trend is consistent across the country, each city has a unique story behind its drop-off in lending.